PinheiroCosta/MyScripts/README.md

 * FFmpeg

 ### Instalation:
-Move the file to your _/usr/local/bin/_ directory.
+Move the script to your _/usr/local/bin/_ directory.

 ### How to use:
 webmtogif \<filename.webm\>